-In our earlier blog post Ten Popular Apps the Chinese Use (Part 1) we introduced 5 well known Chinese apps.
+In our earlier blog post Most Popular Apps in China (Part 1) we introduced 5 well known Chinese apps.
 Have you tried them out yet?
 After you get the hang of those 5 apps you’re ready to move on to our next top five popular apps used in China.

 We hope that you will find these next five apps useful, or at least a little fun.